Ansfred/Dr.Teeths-Dental-Clinic/README.md

 Run this file.
 In your VS Code, download the SQLite extension(~ alexcvzz).
 Press 'Ctrl + Shift + P' / 'Cmd + Shift + P', type 'SQLite'.
 Click on 'Open Database', select the project database('clinicDatabase.db').
 Then again repeat the above step, but this time select 'Run Query'.
 Respective tables would be created.

 ## Future Scope
-This software can be hosted online and a more scalable database like MongoDB can be used instead of SQLite, which is been used currently.
+This software can be hosted online and a more scalable database like MongoDB can be used instead of SQLite, which is being used currently.

 ## PS
 All images are manually designed on Canva(https://www.canva.com/).
-Few images have been sourced from https://www.pexels.com/